magneticio/vamp.io/content/documentation/tutorials/merge-and-delete.md

 ## Merge the topologies

-We can now merge the blueprint describing our new topology with the running sava:1.2 deployment.
+We can now merge the blueprint describing our new topology with the running sava-new deployment.
 This is done in the same way we added a new service in the [run a canary release tutorial](/documentation/tutorials/run-a-canary-release/).
-Merging the blueprint will deploy the new sava:1.3. services alongside sava:1.2, without routing any traffic to them.
+Merging the blueprint will deploy the new sava:1.3 services alongside sava:1.2, without routing any traffic to them.
 You can complete the merge using either the Vamp UI or API.

 ### Merge using the Vamp UI